matthiasmeissen/chroma-quad-videopak/README.md

 Venture into a world of refraction with the "Chroma Quad Videopak", an interactive experience that illuminates the realm of color and form.

-Wander through a surreal landscape where each object represents a distinct shade and shape, viewed through refractive surfaces to evoke a spectrum of emotions.
+Wander through a surreal landscape where each object represents a distinct shade and shape, viewed through a refractive body to evoke a spectrum of emotions.
 As you interact with these objects, you will be drawn into the dynamic interplay of sound, color, and emotion, where each element seamlessly blends together to create a harmonious symphony.

 With a select few parameters, you can personalize your journey and delve into a kaleidoscope of sensory wonder, where the beauty of emotion is expressed through the artistry of light and sound.